up

 • Improve transportation services and address barriers for residents who have disabilities, are seniors, or have limited incomes.
 Supported by dedicated revenues from Transportation Network Company fees, Transit Services subsidizes wheelchair accessible taxicabs and offers Call-N-Ride co-pay assistance for low-income residents.

-Department of Public Libraries (MCPL)
+Department of Public Libraries

 • Provide programs specifically designed to engage customers over age 50 that promote creativity, learning, education, healthy living, and social interaction.
-These activities are essential to vital living, and are provided in partnership with Federal, State, and County agencies and departments, non-profits, and local community organizations.
+These activities are essential to vital living, and are provided in partnership with Federal, State, and County agencies and departments, nonprofits, and local community organizations.

 • Provide Metro Senior SmarTrip cards at all library branches at no cost to customers age 65 and older.